petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights.md

 * Platform Services
 * [Cloud & Infrastructure ](https://learn.liferay.com/w/dxp/building-applications/tooling/liferay-workspace)

-All the horizontal solutions mentioned earlier leverage these capabilities.
+All the horizontal solutions mentioned earlier leverage these features.
 These OOTB capabilities make Liferay a strong player in the DXP space.

-For more information on these capabilities please see the [Liferay DXP Product Capabilities](../level-0/liferay-product-overview.md) module.
+For more information, please see the [Liferay DXP Product Capabilities](../level-0/liferay-product-overview.md) module.

 Click on each of the tiles to read more about the six most common horizontal solutions for Liferay.
-In each case the following is provided:
+In each case is provided

 * A solution definition
 * The key Liferay capabilities utilized
 * Details and examples of how those capabilities are incorporated into the solution
 * A Liferay success story

-One-by-one, we will deep-dive into these features and capabilities and how these capabilities are being leveraged.
+One-by-one, you'll learn each feature and how it is leveraged.

 Don't know where to start?
 [Start with Customer Portals](./tailored-solution-highlights/customer-portals.md).